 10. Collaborate with a librarian to design a research assignment that employs critical thinking.

 PIL’s content analysis of research assignment handouts found that only 13% recommended consulting with a librarian.
-(Inquiry, 3) In a PIL survey, 80% of students reported rarely, if ever, seeking help from a librarian with course-related research (Lessons, 3).
+In another PIL survey, 80% of students reported rarely, if ever, seeking help from a librarian with course-related research.
 Yet 63% of students report frustration due to their inability to find resources (Context, 3).
 Librarians are experts in planning a research strategy, searching for and locating information, and easing frustration with research.
 Be sure to recommend that students consult a librarian for assistance with their research.
 Even better, provide them with contact information for reference services and/or a subject specialist.

 60% of handouts recommended students access materials on the library shelves (Inquiry, 11).
 However, today’s college students are more Web-focused and an increasing percentage of library materials are available digitally.
 Direct students towards library resources in a variety of formats and suggest using Library Search to discover them.

 Of the handouts that recommended using online library resources, only a minimal number (14%) mentioned specific databases by vendor or name (Inquiry, 3).
 Temple Libraries have over 700 research databases for all disciplines that can help direct student research, so suggest a few by name to your students.